-The federal government must get out of the land business and return land to states, with the exception of military bases, federal buildings and all others having to do with our national defense.
-More than 65% of AZ is currently controlled by the federal government and thereby doesn’t provide any tax base or economic growth to AZ.
+The Federal Government must get out of the land business and return land to States, with the exception of military bases, necessary federal buildings and all others having to do with our national defense.
+More than 65% of AZ is currently controlled by the Federal Government, and thereby, doesn’t provide any tax base or economic growth to AZ.
 Check to see how this is actually a forerunner of Agenda 21. http://vote4van.com/about-van/agenda-21/

-Arizonans’ State and Federally Elected Office Holders; Work together and put forth legislation in AZ and DC, to begin the process of restoring to Arizona millions of acres now under the control and management of the federal government.
-I’ve stated over the past few years, this problem is covered by the spirit of the 5th Amendment protection, “nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation ), this is also used by some.
+Arizonans’ State and Federal Elected Officeholders must Work together and put-forth legislation in AZ and DC, to begin the process of restoring to Arizona millions of acres now under the control and management of the Federal Government.
+I’ve stated over the past few years, this problem is covered by the spirit of the 5th Amendment protection, “nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation.”
+[This argument is also used by some others.]

 *I believe that we must take the lead in several areas

-Lets remember the Sagebrush Rebellion brought about in the 70’s by the Carter Administration, by the way President Reagan was on the side of the Ranchers and the Western states for this matter having dealt with the Federal Government on Lands issues when Governor of California.
+Let’s remember the Sagebrush Rebellion brought about in the 70’s by the Carter Administration.
+By the way, President Reagan was on the side of the Ranchers and the Western States for this matter, having dealt with the Federal Government on Lands issues as Governor of California.

-We must make those in office Modify or Repeal NESA or ESA Acts, which are used to file lawsuits to shut down our mining, logging etc. in the name of protection, when in fact it’s hurting our Citizens and their Freedoms.
-This is one way of dealing with it, however the real solution is to restore the Lands back to the Western States and take the Federal Government out of our lives in just one more of several areas in which they have no Constitutional Basis for involvement to start with.
+We must make those in office Modify, or Repeal, NESA or ESA Acts, which are used to file lawsuits to shut down our mining, logging etc, in the name of protection, when in fact it’s hurting our Citizens and their Freedoms.
+This is one way of dealing with it, however, the real solution is to restore the Lands back to the Western States and take the Federal Government out of our lives in just one more of several areas in which they have no Constitutional Basis for involvment.

-We must meet with others holding federal elected office in surrounding states and ask them to begin the process, at the federal level, of restoring control of our lands to US at the federal level.
-After all, they’re supposed to represent our states, not the Federal Government.
+We must meet with others holding federal elected office in surrounding States and urge them to begin the process, at the federal level, of restoring control of our lands to US.
+After all, they’re supposed to represent our States, not the Federal Government.
 [The Federal Government is a structure for governing, it is not a sovereign nation; these United States are the Nation!]

-We should immediately begin to draft legislation to start a process to reclaim millions of acres.
-To work towards the decision of 2009, concerning the State of Hawaii’s ownership and control over their public lands, an apology made by Congress to the Hawaiian people for overthrowing the Hawaiian Monarchy didn’t convey any right to the “Office of Hawaiian Affairs” any legal claim to the land.
+We should immediately begin to draft legislation to start a process to reclaim millions of acres; to work toward our own version of the 2009 Decision concerning the State of Hawaii’s ownership and control over their public lands, which included an apology made by Congress to the Hawaiian people for overthrowing the Hawaiian Monarchy, acknowledging it didn’t convey to the “Office of Hawaiian Affairs” any right, or legal claim to the land.

-We’ll be able to put up some lands up for lease for private development both by companies and individuals.
-This would give us a larger tax base to pay off Arizona’s debt of over $7 Billion as well as improve our children’s educational system.
+We’ll be able to put up some lands for lease for private development, both by companies and individuals.
+This would give us a larger tax-base to pay off Arizona’s debt of over $7 Billion, as well as improve our children’s educational system.

-Take the time to go to this site and see just how much money the Federal Government collects state by state and then subtract what Arizona gets compared to what the Federal Government keeps and the Numbers tell the story that Arizona can afford to manage our lands.
+Take the time to go to this site and see just how much money the Federal Government collects state-by-state, and then, subtract what Arizona gets compared to what the Federal Government keeps; the Numbers tell the story that Arizona can afford to manage our lands!